Seldszar/Gumbo/README.md

 > Swollen companion keeping you updated on your Twitch experience

+Gumbo is a spiritual successor of Twitch Now allowing you to access your Twitch experience outside the main ecosystem.

+From its user interface, you can check your followed channels and track live streams, as well as discover the popular streams and categories of the moment, all with the possibility to personalize your experience thanks to the multitude of preferences at your disposal.

+This extension also informs you when a channel goes online, with the option to pick the notifications you want.

 ## Install

 [link-chrome]: https://chrome.google.com/webstore/detail/gumbo-twitch-companion/aalmjfpohaedoddkobnibokclgeefamn 'Version published on Chrome Web Store'